k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 - In the Fabric server itself, using a Deploy script.
 - Remotely, using API calls.

-These methods are based on that you are going to deploy prebuilt project artifacts, after they have passed verifications.
-Moreover, your CI/CD tools, that are responsible for the verification pipeline, can performs these methods related actions.
+These methods should be used only after the prebuilt project artifacts - aimed for deployment - have passed verifications.
+Moreover, your CI/CD tools responsible for the verification pipeline, can performs the Offline Deploy actions.